Luc-Bertin/PythonBlog/_posts/2020-09-10-discover-pandas.md

 author: luc
 categories: [ TDs, Python ]
 image_folder: /assets/images/post_discover_pandas/
-image: assets/images/post_discover_pandas/cover.jpg
+image: assets/images/post_discover_pandas/index_img/cover.jpg
 image_index: assets/images/post_discover_pandas/index_img/cover.jpg
 tags: [featured]

 ---

+>`pandas.DataFrame` is a 2-dimensional labeled data structure with columns of potentially different types.
+You can think of it like a spreadsheet or SQL table.
+It got rows and columns' labels and can contain and handle missing data.

-Pandas is built on top of Numpy. `pandas.DataFrame` is a class to construct multidimensional arrays with rows and columns' labels (although, in most cases, you're better-off using 2 dimensions) and usually with heterogeneous types or missing data.
-Dealing with less structured, clean and complete data consists in most of the time spent by the data scientist.
+Dealing with initially less structured, clean and complete data consists in most of the time spent by the data scientist.

+First, check the overview of the package [here](https://pandas.pydata.org/docs/getting_started/overview.html)

 ```python